grokify/ringcentral-ivr-data-dip-demo/README.md

 ### Have 1 application:

-* Listen for presence vents on Inbound Extension.
+* Listen for presence events on Inbound Extension.
 When a call is received, look up caller id value in database.
 * Create Custom Forwarding Rule based on Caller Id if Caller Id indicates Final Special Extension handling.

 ## Inbound call flow: